 SERVES 4 to 6 people

-KIT you will need an air fryer, a silicone mould and kitchen roll
+KIT you will need an air fryer, silicone mould and kitchen roll

 Ingredients for air fryer turkey crown